Sino-British Joint Declaration: Coexistence with the People's Republic

 Although communist troops marched up to the border with Hong Kong, they did not try to forcefully take the colony.
 Initial engagement between the colonial and new Chinese authorities were largely friendly and cooperative.
 While it was clear that the long-term goal of the communists was to absorb the territory, they chose to take no action on the issue in the near-term.
 The Chinese were content with the political status of the colony for the time being so long as no efforts were made to introduce democratic development in the territory; they were simply hostile to the idea of a potentially independent Hong Kong.
 In 1972, China successfully petitioned the United Nations to remove Hong Kong from its list of non-self-governing territories, and declared that the colony was a "Chinese territory under British administration".
 The United Kingdom did not raise any objections to this and the local population did not think the move was significant, but the implication of this change was that Communist China alone would determine the territory's future, excluding the people of Hong Kong.

 Post-war Hong Kong experienced rapid economic growth through the 1950s as it industrialised into a manufacturing-based export economy.
 This development continued through the following decades bolstered by a strong trading network, robust banking and financial systems, and an educated and growing workforce supplemented by continuing immigration from mainland China.
 As the Cultural Revolution embroiled mainland China beginning in 1966, local communists in Hong Kong started a series of demonstrations against colonial rule that escalated into the 1967 Hong Kong riots.
 However, the disturbances never gained local support and the subsequent restoration of public order conversely resulted in the colonial government achieving increased popularity among the territory's residents.
-By the late 1970s, Hong Kong had become one of the largest trading ports and financial centers in the world.
+By the late 1970s, Hong Kong had become one of the largest trading ports and financial centres in the world.